smarts-project/smarts-project.github.io/_pages/main-page.md

 #### Track 1

+(a) Objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.
+(b) Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.

 | Rank        | Team        | Solution    | Explanation |
 | ----------- | ----------- | ----------- | ----------- |
 | 1st          | tjudrllab-fanta  | [fanta-code](https://github.com/superCat-star/fanta-code)     | [wip]()     |